SLU-Madrid: What it's really like

 How can students make a compelling application to SLU-Madrid?

-Ahead of making an application, SLU encourages prospective students to attend an information session or book a virtual call with university representatives or students.
+Ahead of making an application, SLU encourages prospective students to attend an information session or book a virtual call with uni representatives or students.
 These are great ways to find out more about how you can make a stellar application, and meet staff or students directly.

 Where can a degree from SLU-Madrid take students after graduation?